mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/Installation/index.md

 ### Upgrading MySQL Data

-MAMP 4 uses MySQL 5.6 and MySQL 5.6 formatted data.
-You must have at least installed MAMP 3.3 in order to install MAMP 4.0.
+MAMP 4 uses MySQL 5.6.
+You must first install MAMP 3.3 or greater in order to install MAMP 4.

 ---